jonathanjadams/structuralshocks/README.md

 # structuralshocks
 Harmonized dataset of structural macroeconomic shocks for use as instrumental variables

-Please use these!
-And if you do, please check back (or email me) for appropriate attribution, as the associated working paper has not been released.
+For attribution, please cite the following papers, in which I use this dataset:

-In the meantime, please cite this paper, which uses only the monthly shocks: Adams and Barrett (2025), "What Are Empirical Monetary Policy Shocks?
+ - Adams and Barrett (2025), "What Are Empirical Monetary Policy Shocks?
 Estimating the Term Structure of Policy News" (IMF Working Paper)
+ - Adams and Matthes (2026), "How Ricardian Are We?"
+(KC FRB Working Paper)

+Please use the shocks!
+And please email me if you have questions (genuinely!)